3K Learners

 At home you can:

-- Use their finger or a toy car to practice tracing numbers or letters.
+- Use a toy car to practice tracing numbers or letters.
 (See image below.)

-- Have your child practice tracing numbers 0-5 using any fun type of writing tool, such as colorful markers or a fun pen.
+- Have your child practice writing numbers 0-5 using any fun type of writing tool, such as colorful markers or a fun pen.

 Gym/Gross Motor Movement